metabase/metabase/docs/users-guide/04-asking-questions.md

 ![Custom column](./images/expressions/custom-column.png)

 Custom columns are helpful when you need to create a new column based on a calculation, such as subtracting the value of one column from another, or extracting a portion of an existing text column.
-Note that columns you add in a custom question are not permanently added to your table; they'll only be present in the given question.
+Custom columns that you add aren't permanently added to your table; they'll only be present in the given question.

 You can use the following math operators in your formulas: `+`, `–`, `*` (multiplication), and `/` (division), along with a whole host of spreadsheet-like functions.
 You can also use parentheses to clarify the order of operations.